Ancient Cedars & Showh Lakes Whistler Hiking Trails

 To find the Ancient Cedars trailhead, zero your odometer at Village Gate Boulevard in Whistler village then drive north on Highway 99, towards Pemberton.
 At 8.4km you will see a logging road on your left, 16 Mile Creek FSR and more recently called Cougar Mountain Rd, turn here and continue straight for 4.5 kilometres until you see the sign for the trailhead.
 In this road was very bad with potholes after you pass the tour operators.
 In late 2013, the road was smoothed over and now much more comfortable to drive in a car.
 The trailhead to Ancient Cedars is well marked.
 There is another parking area at Showh Lakes just a couple hundred metres further up, but if you are hiking to Ancient Cedars this is the best one to use.

 There are no decent camping options in and around Ancient Cedars.
 At Showh Lakes it is little better.
-You could probably find space for a tent, but it would take some looking.
-The terrain is too irregular and just not ideal for camping.
-The closest decent place to camp would be back down to the Sea to Sky Highway, turn left(north) and in a couple kilometres watch for the Wedgemount Lake turnoff on your right.
+You can find space for a tent, but it takes a little looking.
+The terrain is too irregular and just not ideal for camping, however there is a good clearing in the forest just before you arrive at the far lake.
+Another decent place to camp would be back down to the Sea to Sky Highway, turn left(north) and in a couple kilometres watch for the Wedgemount Lake turnoff on your right.
 Turn here and cross the train tracks and park next to the Green River.
 There are several places on both sides of the river that are very nice and perfect for a tent.
 If you are more adventurous, cross the river and turn right.
 Drive along this bumpy logging road for about 1 kilometre, pass Whistler Paintball on your left and at the yellow gate, park on the clearing on the right.
 You will see the Sea to Sky Trail head up along the gated gravel road.
 If instead you follow the old gravel road on the right.
 After a few hundred metres running parallel to the train tracks, you will come to the Parkhurst Trail, leading to Parkhurst Ghost Town and a very interesting and beautiful place to camp overlooking Green Lake.
 Further north on the Sea to Sky Highway you will come to Nairn Falls Provincial Park.
 This is a huge, pay-to-use campground with plenty of facilities and located on Green River, just a short hike to Nairn Falls.
 In Whistler, just north of the Village near the south end of Green Lake, is Riverside Resort.
 This deluxe campground has tent spots on the Fitzsimmons River as well as RV camping, yurts and log cabins to rent.
 A bit pricey and often crowded in the summer with wall to wall RV's.
 But if you are OK with that, Riverside is pretty amazing.
 If you don't know what a yurt is, take a look at Riverside's yurts here!
 Hotels, B&B's and hostels are of course plentiful in Whistler.

 In the fall of 2013 an outhouse was installed at the trailhead to Ancient Cedars.
 The tour operators further down towards the highway turnoff may let you borrow their deluxe facilities if you ask nicely.
 A couple kilometres south on the Sea to Sky Highway, at the entrance Alpine, you will find the closest real washrooms.
 Alpine Cafe and Alpine Market are just off the highway(south from Ancient Cedars), turn right into Alpine and then immediately right again.
 The Alpine Cafe has been a locals favourite since it opened in 2004.
 A small, but very cute and warm feeling cafe with great coffee and lots of cafe style food for great prices.
 You will want to order everything on the menu.
 Open everyday 630am to 9pm, and yes they have a washroom.